Lommix/lommix_blog_sequel/blog/2023/neovim_ai/content.md

 LLVMs are tools.
 Tools are only as good as the one using it.
 Ai will not replace programmers any time soon.
 They are incredibly useful, if used correctly.
 But they can also do great harm.
 Do not let AI write any code other than boilerplate.
 They create bugs like any other programmer.
 They are trained on the average and that's exactly what you get.

-This is a tutorial and not Plugin.
-If you have never tried to expand your Neovim workspace before, you are missing out on the best part.
-I highly encourage you to go out and play.
-Lua and the Neovim api is very easy to learn, and the benefit is huge.

 ### Where will our Models come from?